ipfs-inactive/docs/content/introduction/usage.md

 ## Install IPFS

 If you haven’t done so already, your first step is to **install IPFS**!
-Most people prefer to install a prebuilt package, which you can do on the [IPFS distributions page](https://dist.ipfs.io/#go-ipfs) by clicking “Install go-ipfs” (our reference implementation written in Go) and then following the instructions for [installing from a prebuilt package](../install/#installing-from-a-prebuilt-package).
+Most people prefer to install a prebuilt package, which you can do on the [IPFS distributions page](https://dist.ipfs.io/#go-ipfs) by clicking “Install go-ipfs” (our reference implementation written in Go) and then following the instructions 2for [installing from a prebuilt package]({{<relref "guides/guides/install.md">}}#installing-from-a-prebuilt-package).

 <a class="button button-primary" href="https://dist.ipfs.io/#go-ipfs" role="button">
   Download IPFS for your platform &nbsp;&nbsp;<i class="fa fa-download" aria-hidden="true"></i>